31 Mar 24

 Choosing which Camino route to walk can be daunting.
 You may be new to the Camino and have seen many possible variations and become overwhelmed.
 Or you may have already done a Camino and are now looking for something different to do for your second one and are wondering about some of the alternatives you’ve seen.

-The Spiritual Variant (or Variante Espiritual in Spanish) is a newer alternative path or ‘detour’ from the usual Portuguese Camino walking routes, and is brand new to RAW Travel.
-We’ve answered the most frequently asked questions about this route to help you decide if it’s right for you.
+The Spiritual Variant (or Variante Espiritual in Spanish) is a newer alternative path or ‘detour’ from the usual Portuguese Camino walking routes.

 What is the Spiritual Variant?

-Our new Spiritual Variant itinerary starts from Vigo and continues to Santiago de Compostela.
+Our 10-day Spiritual Variant itinerary starts from Vigo and continues to Santiago de Compostela.
 On request, the Spiritual Variant can also be included as a part of our full length Portuguese Camino walk from Lisbon, or incorporated into our Porto to Santiago or Baiona to Santiago itineraries.

 How challenging is the Spiritual Variant route?